 "Freedom through Responsibility"

-The PRRS Division oversees the 171-bed Montgomery County Pre-Release Center (PRC) and provides evidenced-based transitional services to soon-to-be released sentenced and incarcerated adults from the county’s two detention centers, and from and state and federal prisons who are returning to Montgomery County and the larger Washington metropolitan area.
+The PRRS Division oversees the 171-bed Montgomery County Pre-Release Center (PRC) and provides evidenced-based transitional services to soon-to-be released sentenced and incarcerated adults from the county’s two detention centers, and from state and federal prisons who are returning to Montgomery County and the larger Washington metropolitan area.
 Participants are released from incarceration with employment, treatment, family support, and the Division saves taxpayer money, reduces institutional crowding, and reduces recidivism and victimization rates.
 The Division advances the Department of Correction and Rehabilitation’s mission to improve public safety and relies on a considerable body of research that demonstrates the cost-benefit advantages of releasing incarcerated individuals through a highly-structured community-based program.
 Since 1972, the Division has served over 17,850 men and women.